Success Stories:

 Age: 4

-Functional Challenges: Samantha entered Jacob's Ladder exhibiting low bodily movement awareness and could not walk independently.
-She lacked foundational gross motor movement ability (sitting, running, etc.) and progression, and had difficulty comprehending and using language.
+Functional Challenges: Samantha entered Jacob's Ladder, exhibiting low bodily movement awareness and an inability to walk independently.
+She lacked foundational gross motor movement abilities (sitting, running, etc.) and had difficulty comprehending and using language.

-Through qEEG brain mapping, we identified and measured areas of Samantha’s brain where communication flow was lacking (hypo coherence) or where communication flow was locked and/or was overly used (hyper coherence).
+Through qEEG brain mapping, we identified and measured areas of Samantha’s brain where communication flow was lacking (hypo-coherence) or was locked and overly used (hyper-coherence).

-Using her top 10 areas of challenge for hypo coherence and top 10 areas of challenge for hyper coherence as the focus of her individual model of care, we set for Samantha three primary goals:
+Using her top 10 areas of challenge for hypo-coherence and top 10 areas of challenge for hyper-coherence as the focus of her model of care, Samantha had three primary goals:

-Goal #3: Comply with routines and caregivers and understand expectations
+Goal #3: Comply with routines and understand expectations.

 "The doctor told me, 'I need you to understand, she will never walk like you, she will never talk like you, she can be the best that she can but she will never do that like you.'
 But now, I see her talking, I see her walking, she’s started jumping, she’s started running, and I see her so happy – and I am so glad we’re here and found this place."